tarunsharma1/swachh_bharat_image_analysis/README.md

 Spatio Temporal heatmap to visualize garbage distribution around the city.
 Code for assigning priority to every dump using Google Places API.

+Fast RCNN is in Caffe.
+Code modified from https://github.com/zeyuanxy/fast-rcnn